 Special Release Requirement

-Students who are accepted into this program must agree to check the box on the application to authorize the release of disciplinary information on file in the Office of the Judicial Administrator and/or Cornell University Police Department.
+Students who are accepted into this program must agree to check the box on the application to authorize the release of disciplinary information on file in the Office of Student Conduct and Community Standards and/or Cornell University Police Department.

 REQUIRED: Dated documentation of ...